cirruslabs/anka-controller-extended/README.md

 Anka Controller has it's own [REST API](https://ankadoc.bitbucket.io/using-controller/#controller-rest-apis) which is very basic.
 Out of the box it lacks two important features:

 1. **Authorization**.
-There is no
+There is no built-in way to secure Controller's API endpoint.
-2.
+2. **Startup script**.
+There is no option to provide a startup script when creating a VM.

-This project provides a ready to use Docker Container that
+This project aim to solve these issues.
+It provides a Docker container that can connect to an Anka Controller through a VPN and exposes a GRPC service that has authorization and supports creating VMs with a custom startup script.

 ### VPN